daleonpz/Research-Project/chapter2.md

  \mathbf{R}^{T}( m_{2D} -  \mathbf{t})  =\mathbf{\hat{M}}
 \end{equation}

-Thus, the rover follower first should drive forward and then rotate in order to reach to leader position.
+Thus, the rover Follower first should drive forward and then rotate in order to reach to Leader's position.
-On the other hand, since the follower only rotates in Y-axis we only need to change the direction of the rotation and translation.
+On the other hand, since the Follower only rotates in the Y-axis, we only need to change the direction of the rotation and translation.

 \begin{equation}